College Policies and Federal Laws

-- Students interested in services related to a disability should notify the university of any special circumstances that would affect their ability to compete equally in the university environment.
-To assist the university in providing services, documentation of such disabilities must be provided by qualified professionals upon request.
+- Students interested in services related to a disability should notify the college of any special circumstances that would affect their ability to compete equally in the college environment.
+To assist the college in providing services, documentation of such disabilities must be provided by qualified professionals upon request.

 - While students are encouraged to self-identify at the earliest possible time, they can access services at any time by initiating the process described in number one above.

-- To initiate this process, students are encouraged to contact any of the following offices before arriving on campus classes so their needs can be anticipated, reviewed and accommodated: Academic Support Center, Enrollment Team, or Academic Advising.
+- To initiate this process, students are encouraged to contact an academic advisor before beginning classes so their needs can be anticipated, reviewed and accommodated.

 Access to College Records FERPA

-- Compliance: Students have the right to submit complaints concerning the College's compliance with the requirement of FERPA to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., S.W., Washington, DC 20202-5920, or to the email address: firstname.lastname@example.org.
+- Compliance: students have the right to submit complaints concerning the College's compliance with the requirement of FERPA to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave., S.W., Washington, DC 202024605, email address: email@example.com.

 For more information on FERPA, or to view the entire FERPA policy, please visit the Registrar's web page or office.